 In their classic 1983 book, The Badgers of the World, Charles Long and Carl Killingley describe the European badger as “shaggy, squat and powerful”, which is highly apt.
 A combination of long guard hairs in the coat and tough loosely-anchored skin (that needs to accommodate significant fat deposits during the autumn) provide the shaggy appearance, while the short legs and stocky, muscular build (particularly around the neck and shoulders) gives the distinct impression of power.
+Indeed, in February 2020, the BBC's Winterwatch filmed badgers moving rocks weighing up to 20kg (44 lbs) to get at food underneath; this is about twice the weight of the average badger.
 This configuration means that badgers move with something of a “bustling swagger”.

 Typical of their fossorial lifestyle, the eyes and ears are small and the body tapers to a narrow head.
 All four feet are equipped with six pads (five toes and one plantar) and long non-retractable claws, although the claws on the front feet are larger and thicker than those on the hind paws.
 The front paws are also larger and broader than the hind ones, being used primarily for excavation.
 The strong claws, broad pads and muscular chest and legs make badgers highly efficient diggers, but also proficient swimmers and tree climbers.
 A short, bushy tail of about 12cm/5 in. (up to 20cm/8 in.) is present and probably used in communication.
 Long, stiff vibrissae (whiskers), black in colour, are present on the head; on the muzzle (around the nose) and above the eyes.

 In his 2010 book, Badgers, Tim Roper wrote: